kolaowalska/graph-complexity-reduction-framework/README.md

 ~~~python
 python src/demo.py
 ~~~
-this small script runs a small selection of scenarios and outputs comparative metric results along with some basic graph visualizations.
+this script runs a small selection of scenarios and outputs comparative metric results along with some basic graph visualizations.

 ## extensibility
 ### algorithm agnosticism